Methods of Cannabis Consumption

 Duration: Anywhere from 4 - 10 hours.

-Cons: While the anti-proliferative effects of CBD and THC have been documented in studies using animal models, to date there have been no scientific human studies proving the viability of RSO-type oils on specific forms of cancer.
+Cons: While the anti-proliferative effects of CBD and THC have been documented in studies using animal models, to date there have been no scientific human studies proving the viability of full spectrum oils on specific forms of cancer.
 If you’d like to pursue this type of treatment, it’s best to do it under the supervision of a licensed integrative oncologist.

 A relatively new form of cannabis ingestion, 'dabbing' is for high tolerance users only.
 The term refers to heating a small amount of marijuana concentrate (called a ‘dab’) on the head of a titanium nail with a blowtorch, causing combustion.